Summertime is reading time.

-Back in the seventies, when I was a kid, my mother loved to sunbathe and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.
+When I was a kid my mother loved to sunbathe and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.

 Mother was a compulsive reader, and every time she finished a book she would proudly proclaim, "That was the best book I have ever read!"
 Until she finished another book, then that would become the best book she had ever read.